Fit & Fabulous – 5 Important Steps to Better Health In 2023!

 An accountability partner is someone who is committed to helping you reach your goals.
-A mentor provides clear guidance, motivation, ongoing support, and collaborates with you to solve problems.
+A mentor provides clear guidance, motivation, and ongoing support, and collaborates with you to solve problems.
 Achieving your health goals is so much easier when you are held accountable to a collaborative partner.

 Research shows that when someone shares their goals with someone else, especially in social settings, they have around a 65% chance of success.
 This increases to a massive 95% if you make a specific appointment with another person to report back on your progress.

 Research also shows that committing to one specific person and setting a time to report back to them is the critical element in success with personal goals.
-Your dietitian serves as a nutrition and healthy lifestyle coach, and is also an excellent choice as an accountability partner to help you achieve your goals.
+Your dietitian serves as a nutrition and healthy lifestyle coach and is also an excellent choice as an accountability partner to help you achieve your goals.

 5. Focus on achievements, not failures – stay positive!